CanoHard/Smart-heater/README.md

 - Physical control with 3 buttons
 - Control throught mqtt
 - The mqtt topics and payloads are compatible with home assistant
-- Sync feature (So you can have multiple heaters in one room and control them)
+- Sync feature (So you can have multiple heaters in one room and control them as if they were one)

 ## Parts: